ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 We can't change the actual [`question`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L138) stored property, until we've been informed that the Peripheral has acceded to our demand, so we "stash" it here.

-Also, we will need to set the Peripheral's "answer" Characteristic to "Notify", if it is not already notifying.
-If so, we then need to hold off asking the question until the Peripheral reports that the Characteristic has its "Notify" attribute set.
+Also, we will need to set the Peripheral's "answer" Characteristic to "Notify", and then hold off asking the question until the Peripheral reports that the Characteristic has its "Notify" attribute set.

-##### If the Answer Characteristic is Not Already Notifying, We Need to Set Up Notification for the Answer

-If the Characteristic is not already notifying, we tell the "answer" Characteristic to notify us when it changes.
 We do that by setting its [`notify`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518949-setnotifyvalue) value (again, we are asking the Peripheral to do this on our behalf).

-##### Otherwise, We Ask the Peripheral to Set the Question Characteristic to the Question We Are Asking

-If the "answer" Characteristic was already set to Notify, we actually ask the Peripheral to set the value of the "question" Characteristic to the question we are asking.

-> ***NOTE:*** *Note that the [`CBPeripheral.writeValue(_:,for:,type:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518747-writevalue) method is a **Peripheral** method; not a Characteristic method.
-As we will see, all Peripheral interactions, regardless of which attribute is being affected, go through the Peripheral object level.*

 #### Don't Forget Errors